rygler/InternetToolsProject/README.md

 * change into the new directory
 * `npm install`
 * `bower install`
-* View your fine, fine handiwork.
+* Contemplate your fine, fine handiwork.

 ## Running / Development